FabioDev86/front-end-mentor/body-fat-calculator/DEVLOG.md

 two radio button for the choice.
 After that I will put the calculation in a handler function linked to the button.

 I decided to rename the Mesurements component into Data component.

+Ok, added the radio, next time I will add the female formula